In Formby and Online via Zoom

 Counselling is usually shorter term and focuses on understanding and moving forward with one issue; the minimum number of sessions that I usually recommend is 6.
 Psychotherapy is usually longer term as we would be working on deeper-seated issues so the number of sessions can be open-ended.

-3 step rewind is a gentle technique based on NLP (neuro linguistic programming).
-It helps you to release difficult thoughts or feelings that you might still be having about your birth weeks, months or even years later.
-After the sessions, you will still remember the birth but it will feel firmly in the past.
-Previous clients have talked about feeling like a weight has been lifted off their shoulders or feeling a sense of peace and acceptance around what happened.
+EMDR stands for Eye Movement Desensitisation & Reprocessing.
+It is an evidence-based way of working that helps your brain to process traumatic memories that might still be affecting you weeks, months or even years later.
+After the sessions, you will still remember what happened but it will feel firmly in the past.
+Previous clients have talked about feeling like a weight has been lifted off their shoulders or feeling a sense of peace and acceptance around the event(s).

-You wouldn’t need to tell me your birth story if you don’t want to but you would need to be able to go back to what happened in your mind so this is not for you if the experience is still very recent and raw.
+EMDR works even if you don't tell me the story of what happened; you would just need to be able to go back to an aspect of the event (an image/ belief/ other sensory experience) in your mind.
+Because you will need to revisit what happened, EMDR might not be for you if the experience is still very recent and raw.

 Can I bring my baby?